shaunduncan/helga/docs/source/plugins.rst

 of returning a response, raise :exc:`~helga.plugins.ResponseNotReady`.
 This will indicate to helga's plugin manager that a response may be sent at some point in the future.
-In this instance, helga will continue to process other plugins, unless configured to only return first response, in which case no other plugins will be processed (see :ref:`config.default.plugins`).
+In this instance, helga will continue to process other plugins, unless configured to only return first response, in which case no other plugins will be processed (see :ref:`config.default`).
 For example::

     from helga.plugins import command, ResponseNotReady